fedeghe/malta/README.md

     $ malta templateFile outDirectory

 - **templateFile**
 is the base template used as base file.
-Note that the extension will be inherited by output files.
+Note that the extension will be inherited by output files (but for .less & .sass files).

 - **outDirectory**
 is the folder where the output files will be written in.